 In 1907, Gustaf’s father ascended to the throne of Sweden, making Gustaf Adolf and Margaret, Crown Prince and Princess of Sweden.
 When war broke out in Europe, Margaret remained pro-British, despite her Swedish mother-in-law’s German proclivities, and took part in many fundraising efforts to equip the Swedish army.
 Margaret also acted as an intermediary for families seeking news of loved ones who were lost or wounded in battle.
 Margaret’s love for reform made her popular in her adopted country, and she is often credited with saving the Swedish monarchy.

 On 1 May 1920, Margaret died suddenly of an infection after surgery while pregnant with her sixth child and was buried on Karslborg Island in her wedding dress and veil as per her wishes.
-Margaret’s death, at the age of 38 years, came as a great shock to the British and Swedish Royal Families as the princess was a great favourite.
+Margaret’s untimely death came as a great shock to the British and Swedish Royal Families as the princess was a great favourite.
 It was also a particularly unhappy occasion for her father, the Duke of Connaught, as his beloved daughter died on his seventieth birthday.

 On 3 November 1923, Gustaf Adolf married Lady Louise Mountbatten, formerly Louise of Battenberg, the daughter of Victoria of Hesse and by Rhine, at St. James’s Palace.
 It was Louise who eventually became Queen of Sweden.

 Gustaf Adolf married Sibylla of Saxe-Coburg and Gotha and they had five children, including Carl XVI Gustaf, the current King of Sweden.